Social information processing (theory): Three phases of CMC

 Social information processing theory describes computer-mediated communication as a process including three phases: impersonal, to interpersonal, and finally to hyperpersonal.

 In the impersonal phase, due to the lack of nonverbal cues, CMC is believed to be more task-oriented than traditional face-to-face communication.
 Since the content is not influenced by social and emotional influence, it can avoid overly personal interpersonal interaction, promote rationality by providing essential discipline, facilitate the efficiency of group work through getting rid of peer pressure and hierarchy, and ultimately, create a more "democratic" atmosphere within organizations.

 In the interpersonal phase, the nonverbal cues are lean and as the communication time increases, the exchange of social information increases accordingly.
 The anticipation of future communication may cause communicators to look for more information about the other.
 This mechanism leads to similar immediacy, similarity, composure, and receptivity as in FtF communication.

 In the hyperpersonal phase, the sender uses the process of selective self-presentation.
 People who meet online have a better opportunity to make a favorable impression on the other.
 This is because the communicators can decide which information they would like to share about themselves by controlling their self-presentations online, giving them the power to disclose only their good traits.
 SIP has, at its core, impression management.
 Communication scholars define impression management as either a strategic or unconscious effort to influence another's perception.
 Much of the earlier research on impression management focused on FtF communication and the nuances with meeting someone.
 A person's self-image was viewed as important in relational development.
 Later applications of impression management were undertaken once online communication began.

 Selective self-presentation is not as likely to occur in FtF communication as in CMC due to the ability to observe all the obvious traits in person.
+Walther notes that "selective self-presentation is a process that is probably very much involved in how people put together the profile."
+This is due to the fact the in CMC, people want to be found as attractive, so they present the best image of themselves.
+Whereas in FtF communication, undesirable traits can be more readily detected.
 The receivers may idealize the senders based on making attributions from available paralingual cues found in the message.
 This process is enhanced with asynchronous exchanges, letting both sender and receiver have ample time to consider the messages sent and received.
 In the absence of FtF contextual cues, the likelihood of over-attributing given information of the sender is increased, often creating an idealized image of the message sender.
 For example, over-attribution is also found in online dating.
 While reading a perspective date's profile, the reader is likely to see themselves as similar to one another and therefore become more interested than they originally would have been.
 Finally, the feedback process addresses the reciprocal influence of the senders and the receivers.
 They develop impressions and intimacy as a result of their interaction.